Battle of Quinton's Bridge: Aftermath

-Although the force at Quinton's Bridge had taken significant casualties, Colonel Hand and his men stayed to reinforce the position.
+Although the force at Quinton's Bridge had taken significant casualties, Hand and his men stayed to reinforce the position.
 Mawhood attempted to force the militia to retire the next day, but they were well-positioned and could not be dislodged.
 Mawhood then detached Major Simcoe and his rangers to attack the position at Hancock's Bridge.
 Simcoe and his men returned to the Delaware, and maneuvered downstream to reach the south side of the creek.
 From there they marched, according to Simcoe's account through difficult terrain, to the southern end of Hancock's Bridge.
 There they completely surprised 20 to 30 men stationed in the house of local judge William Hancock, putting them all to the bayonet.
 Although they had not intended to kill Hancock, Simcoe's intelligence had reported that Hancock had abandoned the house when it was occupied by the militia; in fact he had returned home the evening before, and was among those slain.

-Mawhood then sent a letter to Colonel Hand, warning him that if the militia did not put down their arms, he would "attack the militia wearing arms, burn their houses, and reduce them, their unfortunate wives, and their children to beggary and distress."
-Hand eloquently rejected the threat, writing that "[y]our threat to burn and destroy, induces me to imagine that I am reading the orders of a barbarous Attila, and not of a gentleman, brave, generous, and polished."
+Mawhood then sent a letter to Hand, warning him that if the militia did not put down their arms, he would "attack the militia wearing arms, burn their houses, and reduce them, their unfortunate wives, and their children to beggary and distress."
+Hand refused to surrender, writing in his response that "[y]our threat to burn and destroy, induces me to imagine that I am reading the orders of a barbarous Attila, and not of a gentleman, brave, generous, and polished."

-Wayne's expedition through southern New Jersey heightened tensions between General Washington and New Jersey officials, since it brought on a wave of British violence, orchestrated by Colonel Mawhood.
-New Jersey had largely been left to its own defenses during the winter, and the British response to Wayne's movements led New Jersey officials to demand a Continental Army presence.
+Wayne's expedition through southern New Jersey heightened tensions between General Washington and New Jersey officials, since the state had largely been left to its own defenses during the winter.
+The British response to Wayne's movements led New Jersey officials to demand a Continental Army presence in the region.
 One week after Wayne's departure, Washington sent a small detachment of Continentals into southern New Jersey, but it was wholly ineffective at preventing the crumbling of southern New Jersey militia organizations.